-[DIY] Split-Ring Hypocyclic Compound Gearbox - 3D Print
+[DIY] Sunless Split-Ring Planetary gear train - 3D Print

-Continuing my search for a gearbox that can be 3D printed and handle a 40Nm load (~40:1 ratio, ~120x120x80mm volume), I toy-modeled this Carrier-Driven Split-Ring Hypocyclic Compound gearbox to get familiar with the 1-tooth-off compound principle.
+Continuing my search for a gearset that can be 3D printed and handle a 20Nm (14.7 lb-ft) load (~40:1 ratio, ~140x140x80mm volume), I toy-modeled this Carrier-Driven Split-Ring Planetary gearset (Sunless Wolfrom drive) to familiarise myself with the 1-tooth-off compound principle.

-It's inspired from David Hartkop's Carrier-Driven Split-Sun Epicyclic Compound gearbox
+It's inspired from David Hartkop's Carrier-Driven Split-Sun Epicyclic Compound gearset, and is very similar to a Wolfrom drive

-However, the sun gear of most planetary designs is the weakest link when handling high load torque.
-Because of the force concentration on this very small single gear, its axle usually shears off or its teeth break.
+However, the sun gear of most planetary designs is often the weakest link when handling a high torque load.
+Because of the force concentration on this small single gear, its axle usually shears off or its teeth break.

 The Fusion360 CAD (very messy), STEP and 3MF files are on Github and Makerworld